Tuesday, April 26, 2016

 Huka Falls, Taupo, North Island.

-The embarkation and disembarkation point of Shotover Jet Boat Ride in Arthur Point, Queentown does not give the kind of the excitement and grandeur that I found in Buller River and Huka Falls.
+The embarkation and disembarkation point of Shotover Jet Boat Ride in Arthur Point, Queenstown does not give the kind of the excitement and grandeur that I found in Buller River and Huka Falls.
 I can only assume that the thrill and excitement probably is hidden somewhere downstream of the launching point of the Shotover River.

 Shotover Jet Boat Ride.